taolson/Admiran/doc/Language.md

 ## Right-Hand Side Expressions

-The simplest form of a right-hand side expression is just a regular expression, as defined previously.
+The simplest form of a right-hand side expression is just an expression, as defined previously.
 It is also possible to give several alternative expressions, distinguished by *guards*, known as a *conditional expression*.

 ### Conditional Expressions and Guards

 A *guard* consists of the keyword `if` followed by a boolean expression.
 An example of a right-hand side expression with several alternatives is the gcd function:

     gcd a b = gcd (a - b) b, if a > b
             = gcd a (b - a), if a < b
             = a,             if a == b  || can also be written "otherwise"

 Note that the guards are written on the right, following a comma.
 The layout is significant, as the offside rule is used to resolve any ambiguities during parsing.

 The last guard can be written as `otherwise`, to indicate that this is the case which applies if all other guards are false.
 If the last guard is not an `otherwise`, then the entire expression is refutable, and will fall through to try a following definition (in the case of a function with multiple sequential definitions), or cause a runtime error.

 A *conditional expression* is of the form `=` exp `,` guard.
 Multiple conditional expressions can be on the right-hand side of a definition, using different guards, and are evaluated from top to bottom until a matching guard condition is found.
 Each of the conditional expressions in a definition must have the same result expression type.

 ### Nested `where` Definitions